FirstTestStation/FTS_Website/pages/roadmap.md

 ## TO DO

 •	Buy External Instruments. <br>
-•	Add Instruments to openTAP Selftest Sequence. <br>
+•	Create an OpenTAP Test Plan sequence that includes the complete set of instrumentation.. <br>
 •	Complete documentation.<br>